YuluZhang213/YuluZhang213.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
+I graduated from Shandong University of Science and Technology with a bachelor's degree in Intelligent Manufacturing Engineering.
+Now I'm studying for a master's degree in robotics at the University of Manchester.

 # 🎓 Education
 - *2024.09-2025.09(expected)*: &nbsp; the University of Manchester